How did it start

 I also wanted to avoid the frustration I saw in people who are forced daily to prove their financial status in order to receive free food and reach the people who needed this service but were too ashamed to ask.
 I also noticed that people with various dietary requirements could not always get the food they needed that could easily be fulfilled with plant-based meals.

-A volunteer I was working with listened to my ideas and encouraged me start up my own organisation.
+A volunteer I was working with listened to my ideas and encouraged me to start up my own organisation.
 She helped me to set up Project Fresh Start along with another volunteer who assisted us set up a not for profit incorporated entity so we could start operating.
 I chose people to join me on the board who are trusted friends and share the same values and who could bring their own experience and ideas to the group.

 Project Fresh Start officially started in July 2021, our early ventures included Meat Free Mondays at Community Support Frankston where we supplied the lunches once a week in their lunch program and free Saturday lunches onsite at the Ambassador Apartments.
 These pilot projects enabled us to observe how our food would be received and to use this feedback to build our current programs.